bondarukoleh/burgers_cafe_react_course/info/basics.md

 parameter to `componentDidUpdate()`.
 A snapshot value (or null) should be returned.
 4.1. `React updates DOM and refs.`
 5. `componentDidUpdate()` - heavy operation here, without calling `render()` synchronously.

+#### Unmounting
+1. `componentWillUnmount()` invoked before a component is unmounted and destroyed.
+Cleanup, such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created should be done here. **DO NOT call** `setState()` here because the component will never be re-rendered.
+Once a component instance is unmounted, it will **`never be mounted again.**